-About the subject: The study of Politics in the Sixth Form attracts those who have an enquiring mind, an intense interest in current affairs, party politics and the constitution of the UK, plus the confidence to debate both sides of topical issues and the ability to communicate ideas effectively.
+About the subject: The study of Government and Politics in the Sixth Form attracts those who have an enquiring mind, an intense interest in current affairs, party politics and the constitution of the UK, plus the confidence to debate both sides of topical issues and the ability to communicate ideas effectively.

-The course is designed to enable students to develop an insight into the way in which politics is central to an understanding of modern Britain.
-In addition, the course examines the key political principles, ideologies and institutions of the UK.
+The course is designed to enable students to develop an insight into the way in which politics is central to an understanding of modern Britain and America.
+In addition, the course examines the key political principles, ideologies and institutions of both the UK and USA.